Conzpite/ironvault-oracle-template/README.md

 Calling the pytest command will then run various tests found in test_generate.py.

-It's highly recommanded to run this if you intend to make any changes to the program.
+It's highly recommanded to run this if you have made any changes to the program.

 ### Installation of pytest